Tyrn/wei/the-insider-en.typ

 honest administrator?"

-     The  first  finance  vice-minister assured  him,  in  a slightly ironic voice, that he would be happy to find for Mr. Bemish anything in the world - an eternal phoenix, three-headed dragon, and even an honest administrator.
+     The  first  finance  vice-minister assured  him,  in  a slightly ironic voice, that he would be happy to find for Mr. Bemish anything in the world---an eternal phoenix, three-headed dragon, and even an honest administrator.

     #dinkus()